Trichomoniasis

 Diagnosis

-Your doctor will ask about your symptoms, and sexual and health history.
-Your doctor will check the pelvic area for signs of infection.
+The doctor will ask about your symptoms, and sexual and health history.
+A physical exam will be done.
+It will focus on the pelvic area.

 Testing involves: